ltornyi/recipe-book-react-rag/chat/README.md

 * User: "I want something vegeterian"
     * ...steps 2,3,4,5,6,7 are executed behind the scenes
 * LLM: "I can recommend the Mushroom Soup, the Chickpea Risotto and the Creamy Spinach"
-* User: "From those, which is the quiest to cook?"
+* User: "From those, which is the quickest to cook?"

-At this point if we continue executing the steps, we will run a vector query based on the question "From those, which is the quiest to cook?", this will produce results which could easily be different from the first search result and the next prompt will be built with this second result set as context.
+At this point if we continue executing the steps, we will run a vector query based on the question "From those, which is the quickest to cook?", this will produce results which could easily be different from the first search result and the next prompt will be built with this second result set as context.

 ## Idea